NikSays/faf-oop-1/README.md

 Requires maven, use `maven package -Dlab=<LAB_NUMBER>`, where `<LAB_NUMBER>` is 0, 1, 2, etc...

 ## Lab0
-Created a class in Java that checks whether a integer is narcissistic.
+Created a class in Java that checks whether an integer is narcissistic.
 `maven package -Dlab=0`

 ## Lab1